sadi2003q/Axamise/README.md

     npm run dev
     ```
     The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

+5.  **Quick check:**
+    - Open `http://localhost:5173` and navigate through Authentication → Events → Questions.
+    - Try creating an event and a question, then run a sample C++ snippet in Solving Section to verify Piston execution.

 ---